TalkTalk broadband review 2015

-TalkTalk offers cheap, unlimited broadband with good security.
-There are no frills and the customer service is sometimes poor, but improving slowly.
+TalkTalk offers cheap internet deals: unlimited broadband with good security.
+There are no frills and the customer service is sometimes poor.

-A pocket-friendly alternative to the likes of BT and Sky, TalkTalk offers fibre optic connections with truly unlimited downloads up to 76Mbps.
-You’ll also get free security software and the option to add in home phone and TV to make a complete package.
-However, TalkTalk’s dismal customer service record is a major issue, even though it claims to be making every effort to redeem itself.
+TalkTalk offers fibre optic broadband connections with truly unlimited downloads up to 76Mbps.
+You’ll also get free security software and the option to add in home phone, TV and a SIM plan to make a complete package.
+However, TalkTalk’s customer service record is a major issue, although it claims to be making efforts to redeem itself.

 Pros and cons

 - No inclusive calls with basic broadband

 Cheap broadband options

 If you’re looking for a budget broadband deal without the restrictions of a download cap, TalkTalk is, on the face of it, one of the best broadband deals there is.
 Its entry-level package – SimplyBroadband – costs just £0 per month (plus £17.70 line rental) for truly unlimited downloads, with up to 17Mbps download speed and up to 1Mbps upload speed.